Disconnectivity and Relative Positions in Simultaneous Embeddings

-In the third case the node determining $\pos_{C}(C')$ lies somewhere on the path from $\mu$ down to~$\mu'$.
-In this situation $\high(\mu')$ comes into play and we distinguish several cases.
-We first assume that $\high(\mu') \not= \bot$.
-Let $\{\eta, \eta'\} = \high(\mu')$ be the highest edge in $\mathcal T$ on the path from $\mu'$ to the root that is reachable without using an edge in any of the induced trees, as computed by Lemma~\ref{lem:computing-high}.
-Let $\eta$ be the parent of $\eta'$.
-We claim that either $\mu$ or $\eta$ determines the crucial relative position $\pos_C(C')$.
 More precisely, if $\eta$ lies above or is equal to $\mu$ (Figure~\ref{fig:compute-det-cases}(c)), then the child $\mu''$ of $\mu$ on the path from $\mu'$ to $\mu$ does not contain $C$ as a cycle.
 Otherwise the edge $\{\mu, \mu''\}$ would have been contained in $\proj{\mathcal T}{C}$, which is a contradiction to the definition of $\high(\mu')$.
 Thus, $C'$ is contracted in the virtual edge $\eps$ in $\skel(\mu)$ corresponding to the child $\mu''$ that is not contained in the cycle induced by $C$, implying that $\mu$ determines $\pos_C(C')$.
 In this case we set $\det(\pos_C(C')) = \mu$.
 Moreover, we want to insert the crucial relative position $\pos_C(C')$ into $\contr(\eps)$.
 Unfortunately, we cannot determine the virtual edge $\eps$ belonging to the child $\mu''$ in constant time.
 We handle that problem by storing a temporary list $\temp(\mu)$ for the node $\mu$ and insert $\pos_C(C')$ into this list.
-After we have processed all crucial relative positions, we process $\mathcal T$ bottom-up building a union-find data structure by taking the union of $\mu$ with all its children after processing $\mu$.
-Thus when processing~$\mu$, we can simply traverse the list $\temp(\mu)$ once, find for every crucial relative position $\pos_C(C')$ the virtual edge $\eps$ containing $C'$ by finding $\roo(\proj{\mathcal T}{C'})$ in the union-find data-structure and then add $\pos_C(C')$ to $\contr(\eps)$.
+After we have processed all crucial relative positions, we process $\mathcal T$ bottom-up, building a union-find data structure by taking the union of $\mu$ with all its children after processing $\mu$.
+Thus, when processing~$\mu$, we can simply traverse the list $\temp(\mu)$ once, find for every crucial relative position $\pos_C(C')$ the virtual edge $\eps$ containing $C'$ by finding $\roo(\proj{\mathcal T}{C'})$ in the union-find data structure and then add $\pos_C(C')$ to $\contr(\eps)$.